Niantic finalizes its Series C at $245M with a valuation of nearly $4B

 The company has just officially announced the round, disclosing the final amount: $245 million.

-Niantic says that the round was led by IVP, and backed by aXiomatic Gaming, Battery Ventures, Causeway Media Partners, CRV, and Samsung Ventures.
+Niantic says that the round was led by IVP, and backed by aXiomatic Gaming, Battery Ventures, Causeway Media Partners, CRV and Samsung Ventures.
 They also confirmed that the company’s current valuation is “nearly” $4 billion, as rumored when word of the round was first floating around.

-This raise comes just as Niantic is plotting out its next steps post overwhelming Pokémon success.
+This raise comes just as Niantic is plotting its next steps, post overwhelming Pokémon success.
 It’s just about to launch another game based on massively nostalgic IP with Wizards Unite, all while working on slowly opening up its armory of AR frameworks (and its massive database of locational points of interest) for third-party developers to build upon.